Shanghai Tennis Dynamics Research Center

 Phase-Reversal Whip (PRW)

-A newly identified forehand acceleration mode characterized by phase reversal and whip-like release.
+A forehand acceleration mode characterized by phase reversal, whip-like release, and late-phase centripetal gain.

 Angular Momentum Transfer

-How the body generates, stores, and transmits angular momentum to the racket throughout the stroke.
+How the body generates, stores, and transmits angular momentum to the racket, including the role of non-dominant arm retraction and trunk inertia modulation.

 Double-Circle Trajectory

-Two interacting arcs—body-led and racket-led—forming the foundation of high-speed forehand mechanics.
+Two interacting arcs—body-led and racket-led—forming the foundation of high-speed stroke mechanics.

 Bimanual Stroke Mechanics